Large Scale Robotic Material Handling: Learning, Planning, and Control

 Robotic manipulation has been widely adopted in various industries, such as manufacturing and logistics~\cite{IFRInternationalFederationOfRoboticsWorldRobotics, ValuatesReportsRoboticManipulators}, to automate repetitive and labor-intensive tasks.
 While large-scale hydraulic manipulators pose significant challenges due to their highly nonlinear dynamics \cite{Nan24LearningAdaptive, Egli22GeneralApproach}, they have already been successfully automated for real-world applications such as stone wall building~\cite{Johns23FrameworkRobotic}, free-form trenching~\cite{Jud2019Autonomous}, tree harvesting~\cite{Jelavic22HarveriSmall}, and long-horizon excavation~\cite{Terenzi24AutonomousExcavation}.
 These works have shown the potential of robotic manipulation to improve efficiency, safety, and sustainability across various industries.

 However, the automation of bulk material handling tasks using hydraulic manipulators remains underexplored in research.
 These tasks are critical in mining, recycling, and construction industries, where materials such as ores, gravel, or sand are handled in large volumes.
 Typically stored in piles, these materials must be routinely transferred, sorted, and relocated.
 To perform these operations, hydraulically actuated heavy manipulators known as material handlers are commonly used.
 While similar to hydraulic excavators, material handlers differ in arm geometry, cylinder placement, and attachments to enhance lifting capacity and material transfer efficiency.
-In particular, the end-effector tools, usually clamshell grippers, are attached to unactuated joints, which reduces manufacturing costs, facilitates grasping, and enables agile behaviors such as dynamic throwing of loads~\cite{Werner24dynamicThrowing}.
-Automating these machines presents three key challenges: \textit{i)} the complex, granular behavior of bulk materials, \textit{ii)} the nonlinear and delayed dynamics of large hydraulic systems combined with an underactuated gripper, and \textit{iii)} the need for safe and robust operation in unstructured environments.
+In particular, the end-effector tools, usually clamshell grippers, are attached to unactuated joints, which reduces manufacturing costs, facilitates grasping, and enables agile behaviors.
+Automating these machines presents three key challenges: \textit{i)} the complex, granular behavior of bulk materials, \textit{ii)} the nonlinear dynamics of large hydraulic systems combined with an underactuated gripper, and \textit{iii)} the need for safe and robust operation in unstructured environments.

-First, bulk materials are inherently difficult to model and manipulate due to their granular and dynamic nature.
+First, bulk materials are inherently difficult to model and manipulate.
 Their behavior differs significantly from that of rigid objects~\cite{han2023survey}, requiring specialized approaches in perception, planning, and interaction.
-For example, high-throughput material transfer requires a planner capable of perceiving the geometry of the source pile and selecting optimal attack points to maximize the volume collected per grasp, thus minimizing the total number of transfer cycles.
+For example, high-throughput material transfer requires a planner capable of perceiving the geometry of the source pile and selecting optimal attack points to maximize the volume collected each grasp.